druidoo/docker-posbox/README.md

 ```

-It'll install the iotbox:12.0.
+It'll install the posbox v17 (built on Odoo `11.0` branch).
 If you need another version, use the Manual Install.

 ### Manual Install (Advanced)